How should you carry a gun while hiking or backpacking?

 UPFRONT DISCLAIMER: First and foremost – always check the legality of having a firearm on federal, state, and privately owned property.
 Federal and state held lands can and will stipulate restricted premises for concealed carry.
 Private property owners often post signs but ultimately, it's the owner's determination (when/where/if “peaceable journey” laws apply).
 And as for the state and federally held lands, depending on the state or how the land is managed, this can be a convoluted or very simple process.

-The easiest way to carry a handgun on a long march is either going to be a drop holster or chest harness.
+The easiest way to carry a handgun on a long march is either going to be a drop leg holster, chest holster, or a backpack holster.
 For those in full support of open carry (and with state regulations that support that) – go loud and go proud.

 CCW Hiker's Biggest Enemy – Backpack Waist Harnesses